mostafa-221/jobcrawler/README.md

 ```

 #### Docker
 Install docker as described [here](https://docs.docker.com/install/).
-If you're installing on Linux
+If you're installing on Ubuntu or a different linux system, check out [these pages](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for installation.
 Check if Docker is working:
 ```
 docker --version